abhinavnautiyalDS/autostream-agentic-lead-ai/README.md

 * customer support
 * creator platforms

-Most of these conversations contain **potential customers**, but identifying **high-intent users** manually is difficult and inefficient.
+Most of these conversations contain **potential customers**, but identifying **high-intent users** manually is inefficient and time-consuming.

 This project demonstrates how an **AI Agent** can automatically: